infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 infinite parameter basis (i.e., the parameter the differential operator is taken with respect to).
-Unlike, `FiniteDifference` which directly handles derivatives of any order, `OrthogonalCollocation` is limited to 1st order derivatives and higher order derivatives will be reformulated, accordingly.
-In the above examples, any derivatives taken with respect to `t` will use orthogonal collocation on finite elements since that is what we specified as our derivative method.
+Unlike, `FiniteDifference` which directly handles derivatives of any order, `OrthogonalCollocation` is limited to 1st order derivatives and higher order derivatives are automatically reformulated into a system of 1st order derivatives.
+In the above examples,
+any derivatives taken with respect to `t` will use orthogonal collocation on finite elements since that is what we specified as our derivative method.
 More information is provided in the [Derivative Methods](@ref) Section below.
 However, we